Sciences and Mathematics, College of

 Both vertebrate and invertebrate genomes contain a family of genes known as the Twist genes.
 These genes are essential for embryonic development and survival and have been shown to have expression in sclerotome development and formation (Germanguz et al. 2007).
 Twist genes play an important role in embryonic research due to their ability as transcription factors to activate and repress other genes.
 By utilizing CRISPR/Cas9 editing in the zebrafish, it is possible to further study the role that these genes play during development (Ansai and Kinoshita 2014).
 Genetic compensation can occur if a portion of a gene remains after editing, which complicates studies to remove a gene’s function (El-Brolosy and Stainier 2017).
 By attempting to fully knock out Twist2, genetic compensation will hopefully be avoided, and further research on Twist2’s impact on sclerotome development can occur.

 Holdener, Caleb, "Using CRISPR/Cas9 Gene Editing to Remove twist2 to Determine its Role During Somite Development in Zebrafish" (2020).
-Belmont Undergraduate Research Symposium (BURS).
+Belmont University Research Symposium (BURS).
 12.